Independence in Infinite Probabilistic Databases: Countable Probabilistic Databases

 Finite probabilistic databases are referred to as being \emph{block-independent disjoint} if the space of facts can be partitioned into stochastically independent \enquote{blocks} such that database instances almost surely contain at most one fact from each block.
 The following example illustrates that key constraints naturally lead to block-independent disjoint PDBs.

-\begin{example} This example is based on an example from \cite{KennedyKoch2010}.
-We consider a database schema with a single relation $\REL{Order}$, capturing information about orders and their shipment.
-The attribute $\ATT{OrderID}$ is the key of the relation.
+\begin{example} We recall the setting of \cref{ex:order} of a database of orders in a single relation $\REL{Order}$.
+Now the attribute $\ATT{OrderID}$ is the key of the relation.
 Worlds violating the key constraint, that is, containing multiple tuples with the same key, should have probability $0$.
 The grouping and the additional horizontal lines indicate the blocks of the PDB.

 The positive probability outcomes of the above PDBs have two or three facts.
 The first one is either the fact belonging to Joe, or the one belonging to Bob.
 The second fact will always be the one belonging to Emma.
 The third fact is either one of the facts belonging to Dave, Sophia and Isabella or not present at all (with probability $1 - 0.2 - 0.6 - 0.1 = 0.1$).